•

 City Dweller's Blood Sausage Recipe

-Those who have grandmothers lived in the village, know what she is, a real village bloodsucker.
-And I know and remember the taste.
+Those whose grandmothers lived in the village know what she is, a real village bloodsucker.
+And I know and remember this taste.
 Let's try to cook something similar in a city apartment from modern products.
-One of my discoveries in the world of sausage - making is dry blood powder.
-It can be purchased online at a tolerable price.
-From him something and can be cooked almost that grandma's blood.
+One of my discoveries in the world of sausage production is dry blood powder.
+It can be purchased online at an affordable price.
+It is from him that you can cook almost grandmother's blood.

 Cook Time 120 minutes